Kirti180/blue-industry-2316/README.md

  ### Use by User side
 -  signup/login
 -  Go to Book a photographer
--  Select the photographer | search by location | sort by price
+-  Select the photographer
 -  select the slot fill the form for booking
+-  can view his appointment booking requests
  ### Use by Photographer side
 -  signup/login
 -  create a account as photographer using register as photographer
--  accept reject request in view request
+-  accept or reject request in view request from his dashboard
 -  after work is completed click on the slots that are seen on dashboard to make them avaliable again

 ## Group Members Info

 1. Kirti Shinde(Team Lead)